MehGokalp/jagaad-php-test-case/PROJECT.md

 **Very Important Note**: These api urls look similar but, please consider these two endpoints as two different providers.

 ### Requirements;
-- Using latest version of golang is important
+- Using latest version of php is important
 - Having tests is important